-Alternative venue details:
+Alternative venue details: Other appropriate schools within the MAT as identified by the Head of Centre.
+Any other local suitable venues to be identified by SLT.

-- Other appropriate schools within the MAT as identified by the Head of Centre - · communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or venue - · communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or to the venue
+• communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or to the venue

-• Communication will be sent by all forms of communication; letter, phone calls, email and text to candidates and parents/carers of those affected
+Communication details: Communication will be sent by all forms of communication; letter, phone calls, email and text to candidates and parents/carers of those affected.

-- · ensure the secure transportation of question papers or assessment materials to the alternative venue - (after the exam) consider whether any candidate's ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration
+- ensure the secure transportation of question papers or assessment materials to the alternative venue - (after the exam) consider whether any candidate's ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration